peter-lyons-kehl/PowerMute/README.md

 Imagine you add a label to a message, or you star it.
 Someone replies to it later.
 Any later replies won't have that label and star assigned, even though they show up in the same thread.
 (Those later messages don't get found when you search under that label or star.)
 This add-on fixes it.

 ###"Power Mute"
-Do you use "Mute" in GMail?
+Do you use "Mute" command in GMail?
 ![Mute button](img/Mute.png)

 That mutes replies, but it excludes any replies sent direct to you.
 (See [Mute](http://smallbusiness.chron.com/mute-mean-gmail-62428.html) for standard GMail limitations.)